ptavarez/intro-to-react/README.md

 ## Let's Code: React Counter

-Now that we got a little introduction to React, it's time to get dirty by creating a simple counter!
+Now that we got a little introduction to React, let's get our hands dirty by creating a counter!
 You will be introduced to several React properties such as state and render, and how to insert React components into the DOM.

 If you haven't already, open up your index.html file in atom.
 Starter code is provided to be able to get the ball rolling and start creating a counter.